 In sum, numerous inference types exist with most of these falling within either the coherence inference category or elaborative inference category.
 Coherence inferences are thought to be generated with minimal effort due to the automatic activation of the necessary knowledge and strong and multiple links to other ideas and knowledge.
 For the most part, elaborative inferences are thought to be generated offline, such that whilst the necessary knowledge may be activated initially, due to multiple possibilities that are not constrained by the text, this knowledge is quickly pruned from the model, meaning the target elaborative inference must be drawn with strategic effort after reading.
-If a highly constraining context is presented, meaning few possibilities are likely, and/or knowledge needed is readily accessible elaborative inferences are minimally activated when reading, but through the process of integration are lost due to weak activation levels.
+If a highly constraining context is presented, meaning few possibilities are likely, and/or knowledge needed is readily accessible elaborative inferences may also be generated online.
+Similarly, it is possible that elaborative inferences are minimally activated when reading, but through the process of integration are lost due to weak activation levels.
 These factors must be key considerations when assessing the generation of elaborative inferences.